Links on Android Authority may earn us a commission. Learn more.

 A virtual reality headset will typically use one or two screens that are held close to your face and viewed through lenses.
 It then uses various sensors in order to track the user’s head and potentially their body as they move through space.
 Using this information, it renders the appropriate images to create the illusion that the user is navigating a completely foreign environment.

-In the case of a device such as the HTC Vive or even more casual gadgets like Google’s Daydream, users are free to look around their virtual reality and interact with it to varying degrees (depending on the control options).
+In the case of a device such as the HTC Vive or even more casual gadgets like Google’s Daydream, users are free to look around this virtual reality and interact with it to varying degrees (depending on the control options).
 More powerful PC-powered headsets and the upcoming standalone devices further allow “six degrees of movement,” meaning that you can actually get up and walk around, while being mindful not to crash into things back in the real world.

 AR and VR are not really competing technologies, but rather complimentary technologies